Node.js import.meta: URLs, Caching & Module State

 const schemaUrl = import.meta.resolve('my-lib/schema.json');

-V8 doesn't know anything about file paths or Node's module system.
-When V8 encounters import.meta in a module's source during evaluation, it calls a host-defined hook.
-Node registers this hook during bootstrap - specifically the importMetaInitializeCallback.
+V8 does not know about file paths or Node's module system.
+When code in a module evaluates import.meta, V8 calls a host-defined hook.
+Node registers its import-meta initialization callback during bootstrap.

-The population happens lazily - V8 triggers the callback the first time your code actually accesses import.meta in a given module.
-If you define a module that exports functions but never references import.meta, the callback never fires for that module.
-This is a small optimization, but it adds up across large dependency trees where most modules don't need their own location info.
+This all happens lazily.
+V8 triggers the callback the first time code actually accesses import.meta in a given module.
+If a module exports functions but never references import.meta, the callback never fires for that module.
+The savings are small per file, but large dependency trees often contain many modules that never need their own location information.

 Module Caching

-Both CJS and ESM cache loaded modules.
-Once a module has been loaded and evaluated, subsequent requests for the same module return the cached result without re-reading or re-executing the source.
-A project with 500 files might require or import some utility module from 200 different places.
-The file gets read once, executed once, and every consumer gets the same result.
+Both CommonJS and ESM cache loaded modules.
+Once a module has been loaded and evaluated, later requests for the same module return the cached result without re-reading or re-executing the source.
+A project with 500 files might import or require the same utility from 200 different places.
+The file is read once, executed once, and every consumer receives the same cached module identity.

 Module._cache

-When you call require('./foo'), Node resolves the path to an absolute filename (say, /home/app/foo.js), then checks Module._cache['/home/app/foo.js'].
-If there's a hit, Node returns the cached module.exports object immediately.
-No file read.
-No compilation.
-No evaluation.
+When code calls require('./foo'), Node resolves the request to an absolute filename, such as /home/app/foo.js, and checks Module._cache['/home/app/foo.js'].
+On a hit, Node returns the cached module.exports object immediately.
+There is no file read, no compilation, and no evaluation.

 Module._cache is a plain JavaScript object.
-The keys are fully resolved absolute filesystem paths.
-The values are Module instances - the same objects with .exports, .id, .filename, .loaded, .children, and .paths properties.
+Its keys are fully resolved absolute filesystem paths.
+Its values are Module instances, the same objects with .exports, .id, .filename, .loaded, .children, and .paths properties.

 require.cache is the same object.
-They're literally the same reference:
+They are literally the same reference:

 console.log(require.cache === Module._cache);

 delete require.cache[require.resolve('./myModule')];After that deletion, the next require('./myModule') re-reads the file from disk, re-compiles it, re-evaluates it, and inserts a fresh entry into the cache.
-Hot reloading in development mode works exactly like this.
-Tools like nodemon or chokidar-based dev servers watch for file changes, delete the relevant cache entries, and re-require the changed modules.
+Some in-process hot reloaders use this exact shape: watch for file changes, delete the relevant cache entries, and re-require the changed modules.
+Process restart tools such as nodemon take the cleaner route and start Node again from scratch.

-But there's a catch.
-Deleting a cache entry doesn't retroactively update anything.
-If another module already grabbed a reference to the old module.exports object, that reference still points to the old version.
-You've evicted the cache entry, but every const foo = require('./foo') statement that already ran still has its local foo pointing at the stale exports.
-The old closures survive.
-The old state persists.
+The deletion only affects future cache lookup.
+It does not retroactively update anything that already holds a reference to the old module.exports object.
+Every const foo = require('./foo') statement that already ran still has its local foo pointing at the stale exports.
+The old closures survive, and the old state persists.

-Cache invalidation in CJS is partial at best.
-The new require() call gets fresh exports, but existing references are orphaned copies.
-For a proper hot reload, you'd need to re-require every module in the dependency chain - starting from the changed module and working up to the entry point.
-Some hot-reload libraries do this (they track the dependency graph and invalidate transitively), but it's messy and error-prone.
+For that reason, CommonJS cache invalidation is only partial.
+A new require() call gets fresh exports, but existing references remain attached to the previous module instance.
+A more complete hot reload has to re-require every module in the dependency chain, starting from the changed module and working up toward the entry point.
+Some hot-reload libraries track the dependency graph and invalidate transitively, but the approach remains error-prone.

-There's another subtlety: the module.children array.
+The module.children array adds another detail.
 When module A requires module B, B gets pushed into A's children array.
-Deleting B from require.cache doesn't remove it from A's children.
-If you're trying to clean up thoroughly (say, for a testing framework that needs module isolation between tests), you need to walk the children arrays too.
+Deleting B from require.cache does not remove it from A's children.
+A testing framework that wants module isolation between tests has to account for those child links as well.

 CJS Cache Keys and Symlinks

-The cache key is the resolved filename - the real, absolute path after following symlinks via fs.realpathSync().
-If /home/app/node_modules/foo is a symlink to /home/shared/foo, the cache key is /home/shared/foo/index.js, the resolved target.
-Two different require() calls from two different symlink paths will hit the same cache entry as long as they resolve to the same physical file.
+The CommonJS cache key is the resolved filename: the real, absolute path after following symlinks via fs.realpathSync().
+If /home/app/node_modules/foo is a symlink to /home/shared/foo, the cache key is /home/shared/foo/index.js.
+Two different require() calls through two different symlink paths hit the same cache entry as long as they resolve to the same physical file.

-You can override this behavior with the -preserve-symlinks flag.
-When set, Node uses the symlink path itself as the cache key, rather than the resolved target.
+The --preserve-symlinks flag changes this behavior.
+With the flag set, Node uses the symlink path itself as the cache key instead of the resolved target.
+The entry module has its own flag, --preserve-symlinks-main.
 This changes deduplication behavior: the same physical file required through two different symlink paths produces two separate cache entries.
-Monorepos with workspace symlinks sometimes need this flag, though it can cause its own headaches with duplicate module instances.
+Monorepos with workspace symlinks sometimes need this flag, though it can also create duplicate module instances.

-The cache is keyed by URL string.
-When you write import './foo.js', Node resolves the specifier to a URL like file:///home/app/foo.js and looks it up in the module map.
-If the entry exists, you get the same module instance back.
+The load cache stores module jobs by resolved URL and import-attribute type.
+When code writes import './foo.mjs', Node resolves the specifier to a URL such as file:///home/app/foo.mjs and looks it up in the loader cache.
+If the entry exists, the import gets the same module job and the same module instance.

-Because the key is a URL, query strings and fragments create distinct cache entries:
+Because the cache key is a URL, query strings and fragments create distinct cache entries:

-There's no API to clear the ESM module map.
-You can't delete entries.
+There is no public Node API to clear the ESM loader cache.
 Once a module is loaded, it stays loaded until the process exits.
-The design is intentional, and the reasons are technical - V8's internal Module records go through an irreversible state machine.
-A module that has reached the "evaluated" state can't be rewound to "uninstantiated."
-Removing it from the map would leave other modules holding live binding references to deallocated slots.
+The reason is tied to V8's internal Module records, which move through an irreversible state machine.
+A module that has reached the evaluated state cannot be rewound to uninstantiated.
+Existing module records and namespace objects already hold references to its live binding cells, so deleting a loader-cache entry would change only future lookup identity while leaving the evaluated graph intact.

 Singletons Through Caching